Skip to main content

 I'm really grateful to my course supervisors at Kingston University and St George's for all their encouragement and support.
 I wouldn't have been able to achieve important career milestones such as these were it not for the knowledge, experience and leadership skills that I gained by completing this course.

 Siby Sikhamoni, Clinical Leadership MSc

 Many teaching staff are research active, which keeps your learning cutting-edge, and others are expert practitioners.
 This combination of academics and practitioners provides a uniquely dynamic environment.
-Read more in our Research areas section.
+Read more in our Research Areas.

 As well as developing your understanding of your specialist area, this course will make sure you:

-You also have the chance to meet other professionals in the same situation as yourself.
+You will also have the chance to meet other professionals in the same situation as yourself.

 Research themes and programmes include:

 Find out about research in the Faculty.